 A cyclone has displaced more than 4,000 people in Sri Lanka and is threatening southern India, officials say.

 They say that large tracts of land in the north-east of Sri Lanka have been inundated by heavy rain.
+The rainfall is later predicted to hit the Indian states of Andhra Pradesh and the north of Tamil Nadu.

 The bad weather has been caused by a tropical cyclone in the Bay of Bengal.
 Fishermen in both India and Sri Lanka have also been warned not to go to sea.